mirrexagon/commboard/README.md

 While grouping is active:
 - Any cards without the selected category are hidden.
-- Cards can be dragged between columns, which will change their
+- Cards can be dragged between columns.

 Cards can have multiple tags with the same category and different values.
 This will make a card show in two different columns when cards are grouped by that category.
 They are the same card, so updates to one will be reflected in the other.